Development of place value - concepts, sample activities, assessment, and evaluation

 Pre place value

-Students understand number values for whole numbers less than 20, cardinality to 100, can order and sequence numbers to 100, know zero is the absence of objects, understand hierarchical inclusion of numbers in a counting sequence, and more than one addition fact relates to a number's value (but not hierarchical inclusion of addition related to number sense), and those facts can be used to compose and decompose numbers.
+Learners understand number values for whole numbers less than 20, cardinality to 100, can order and sequence numbers to 100, know zero is the absence of objects, understand hierarchical inclusion of numbers in a counting sequence, and more than one addition fact relates to a number's value (but not hierarchical inclusion of addition related to number sense), and those facts can be used to compose and decompose numbers.

 Students group objects by tens and consider it as an additive process, the same as putting objects into other groupings (pairs, fives, eight, four...).
-Not as a significant step to creating a number system with palce value.
+Not as a significant step to creating a number system with place value.

 Solves addition and subtraction problems mentally by decomposing into groups of tens and ones, composing the tens, then the ones, and adding the tens and ones.